-Mandatory transfer of requests
+Mandatory transfer of FOI requests

-- 2.25 Certain FOI requests must be transferred to another agency (ss 16(2) and 16(3)).
-This requirement applies to FOI requests for documents originating with, or received from, agencies that are exempt or partly exempt from the FOI Act (in particular, those outlined at [2.13] [2.14] above).
-The requirements for transfer of FOI requests are described in more detail in Part 3 of these Guidelines.
-Part 3.67 identifies the categories of document for which a mandatory transfer is required. - 2.26 Certain requirements also apply for transfer of applications for amendment and annotation of personal information and are described in Part 7.
+- 2.28 Some FOI requests must be transferred to another agency (ss 16(2) and 16(3)).
+This requirement applies to FOI requests for documents originating with, or received from, agencies that are exempt or partly exempt from the FOI Act (in particular, those outlined at [2.13] - [2.16] above).
+The requirements for transfer of FOI requests are described in more detail in Part 3 of these Guidelines which also identifies the categories of document for which a mandatory transfer is required. - 2.29 Certain requirements also apply for transfer of applications for amendment and annotation of personal information and are described in Part 7 of these Guidelines.